 Abstract

-This study introduces a semi-automated segmentation pipeline for analyzing tibiofemoral kinematics using dynamic magnetic resonance imaging (MRI).
+This study introduces a semi-automated segmentation pipeline for analyzing tibiofemoral kinematics using dynamic magnetic resonance imaging (MRI) data.
 While dynamic MRI offers valuable insights into knee function, current analysis methods often require time-consuming manual segmentation or rely on registering low-resolution dynamic images to high-resolution static scans.
-We present an efficient approach that directly utilizes the high-resolution dynamic imaging data and applies edge detection, connected-component labelling, and frame-to-frame transformation computation to track bone movement throughout flexion-extension cycles.
-The method was validated against manual segmentation using data from five healthy volunteers performing guided active knee motion in a 3T MRI scanner.
-Results demonstrated that the semi-automated approach achieved greater consistency in tracking knee motion, with a mean Coefficient of Variation of 34.04% compared to 59.50% for manual segmentation.
-This technique increased efficiency and accuracy compared to manual segmentation, potentially streamlining the analysis of knee kinematics.
-While currently limited to 2D analysis, the method shows promise for extension to 3D and application in studying various knee pathologies.
+We present an efficient approach that directly utilizes the high-resolution dynamic imaging data and applies edge detection, connected-component labelling, and frame-to-frame transformation computation to track bone movement throughout knee flexion-extension cycles.
+The method was validated against manual segmentation using data from five healthy volunteers who performed guided active knee motion in a 3T MRI scanner.
+Results demonstrated that the semi-automated approach achieved greater consistency in tracking knee motion, with a mean coefficient of variation of 34.0% compared to 59.5% for manual segmentation.
+The semi-automated segmentation pipeline increased efficiency and accuracy compared to manual segmentation, potentially streamlining the analysis of knee joint kinematics using MRI data.
+While currently limited to 2D analysis, the method shows promise for extension to 3D data and application for studying various knee pathologies.

-Manuscript body
+Manuscript Body

 1 Introduction

 The study of tibiofemoral kinematics, which describes the relative motion between the femur and tibia during knee joint movement, is crucial for understanding normal knee function and identifying pathological conditions [1].
-Accurate assessment of these movement patterns can provide valuable insights into the diagnosis and treatment of various knee disorders, including osteoarthritis (OA) and ligament injuries [2, 3, 4].
-For instance, alterations in tibiofemoral kinematics have been associated with the progression of knee OA, one of the most common joint disorders affecting a significant portion of the global population [5].
-Additionally, studies have shown that the three-dimensional kinematics of anterior cruciate ligament-deficient knees are changed even during low-stress activities, such as walking.
-[6, 7]
+Accurate assessment of knee movement patterns can provide valuable insights for the diagnosis and treatment of various knee disorders, including ligament injuries and osteoarthritis [2, 3, 4].
+For instance, studies have shown that the kinematics of anterior cruciate ligament-deficient knees are changed even during low activities, such as walking.
+[6, 7].
+Additionally, alterations in tibiofemoral kinematics have been associated with the progression of knee osteoarthritis, one of the most common joint disorders affecting a significant portion of the global population [5].

 Dynamic MRI has proven to be a valuable tool for studying tibiofemoral kinematics in vivo, offering insights into both normal and pathological knee function under realistic conditions.
-Recent advancements have led to various techniques, including real-time MRI [8,9], CINE MRI [10,11,12], and cine phase contrast MRI [13,14], each offering unique capabilities for capturing knee motion.
+Recent advancements have led to various dynamic imaging techniques, including real-time MRI [8,9], CINE MRI [10,11,12], and cine phase contrast MRI [13,14], each offering unique capabilities for capturing in vivo knee motion.
 Many of these studies have incorporated specialized devices to guide knee motion and apply controlled loading conditions during imaging, allowing for the investigation of load-dependent variations in knee kinematics [15].

-In these dynamic MRI studies of knee kinematics, researchers have employed various methods to extract kinematic parameters from the acquired data.
-Some studies use high-resolution static MRI scans to create detailed 3D models of the bones, which are then registered to lower-resolution dynamic MRI frames [8, 10].
-Other approaches involve tracking specific anatomical landmarks across dynamic image frames using image registration techniques [9].
+In these dynamic MRI studies of knee motion, researchers have employed various methods to extract kinematic parameters.
+Some studies used high-resolution static MRI scans to create detailed 3D models of the bones, which were then registered to lower-resolution dynamic MRI frames [8, 10].
+Other approaches involved tracking specific anatomical landmarks across dynamic image frames using image registration techniques [9].
 While these methods have provided valuable insights into knee kinematics, they often rely on dynamic scans with lower spatial resolution.